 The carrying amount of the replaced part is derecognised.
 All other repairs and maintenance are charged to the general insurance revenue account during the financial period in which they are incurred.

-Subsequent to recognition, property, plant and equipment except for freehold land are stated at cost less accumulated depreciation and any accumulated impairment losses.
+Subsequent to recognition, property, plant and equipment except for freehold land and buildings and leasehold buildings are stated at cost less accumulated depreciation and any accumulated impairment losses.